 Deploying a distributed team strategy could also positively impact the way you hire.
 You'll be able to reach out much farther with your job postings and find talent outside the traditional commute to and from your HQ.
 This opens up possibilities for finding diverse candidates in terms of skill sets as well as experiences that would not have been available locally.

-Another important benefit when hiring employees from abroad is that it can make your operations more agile.
-If you have teams located across the globe, there’s a good chance you can have teams on the clock 24/7.
+Another important benefit when hiring team members from abroad is that it can make your operations more agile.
+If you have employees located across the globe, there’s a good chance you can have teams on the clock 24/7.
 This allows you to address client concerns as quickly as possible and cater to customer needs regardless of their time zone.

 How Working With a Business Process Outsourcing Partner Can Help